ZihengH63/zihengh63.github.io/notes.md

 Here are some notes on things I have thought about, sorted by subject.
 I feel that it is very easy to forget small things we learn in maths.
-Sometimes it can be nuisance to track down specific statement in books, so it is useful to collect them in one place.
+Sometimes it can be a nuisance to track down specific statements in books, so it is useful to collect them in one place.

 These are for personal uses only.